 Racism outside religion

 'White' means 'morally pure'.
 A 'white lie' is not really a lie and a 'white-collar worker' is superior.
-Our dear leader, of course, lives in the White House.
 'Black' is dirty.
 Wool from a black sheep cannot be dyed and consequently worthless.
-Black arts and black magic draw on malevolent powers.
+Black magic and the black arts draw on malevolent powers.
 Nobody wants to be blackmailed or blacklisted for working on the black market.
 Black widow spiders are not so friendly and that thing which never lets you escape from the office, the infernal Blackberry.

-Conversely, a 'white feather' is a symbol of cowardice and 'to whitewash' is to hide one's mistake.
+And yet a white feather is a symbol of cowardice and 'to whitewash' is to hide one's mistake.
 A 'white elephant' is something that's a waste of time, effort or money.
 And talking of money, if your account is in the black then that's pretty good.

 Racism and Christianity today

 Today we are a little bit more enlightened.
-We realise that people of other countries, colours and cultures are people too, of the same human race, and that cooperation can be beneficial to both sides.
+We realise that people of other countries, colours and cultures are people of the same human race, and that cooperation is mutually beneficial.

 Corporately, churches have made and continue to make reparations and issue apologies.
 But of course, money cannot fix all injustices.
 And money certainly cannot pay for the sin.
 Only love can do that.